yalogin | 6 comments | 5 months ago

 [^2] Famine in a country with great weather and good soils, because the government forbids farmer from selling their produce at market prices and from importing machinery and miscellaneous equipment, fertilizers and seeds.

-01HNNWZ0MV43FF | 0 comments | 17 hours ago
+01HNNWZ0MV43FF | 0 comments | 5 months ago

-icegreentea2 | 1 comment | 16 hours ago
+icegreentea2 | 1 comment | 5 months ago

 If you look at trade action against China, you can see the contours of a strategy that could maybe actually work.
 Obviously, tariffs cannot be the only component of such a strategy, since the disparity between Chinese and American manufacturing capability in many fields is absolutely gigantic.
 It took decades for China to reach their current position, there's no reason to expect that America, or the west as a whole could expect to catch up in anything less than roughly a decade scale, especially with only unpredictable tariffs.